LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 }
 ```

-EXAMPLE Entity Change Notification for Deprecate in the Scenario where a Replacement Entity is Created
+EXAMPLE Entity Change Activity for Deprecate in the Scenario where a Replacement Entity is Created

 ```json-doc
 {